3scale-labs/3scale_ws_api_for_php/README.markdown

     if ($response->isSuccess()) {
       // All fine, proceeed.
     } else {
-      // Something's wrong with this user.
+      // Something's wrong with this app.
     }

-If both provider and user keys are valid, the response object contains additional information about the status of the user:
+If both provider and app id are valid, the response object contains additional information about the status of the application:

-    // Returns the name of the plan the user is signed up to.
+    // Returns the name of the plan the application is signed up to.
     $response->getPlan()

 If the plan has defined usage limits, the response contains details about the usage broken